kwhitley/apicache/README.md

     // 'cache-control':  'no-cache' // example of header overwrite },
   respectCacheControl: false|true   // If true, 'Cache-Control: no-cache' in the request header will bypass the cache.
+  maxKey: number                    // When using local memory, it is necessary to limit the max memory of nodejs.
+If you want to limit the number of keys that can be cached for this. (default is not using)
 }
 ```